|This article is a proposal|

 Under Campbell’s influence Exodus left EMC, which has nevertheless retained the copyright of Beuk o Exodus until the present day, and re-invented itself to capitalise on a newborn trend coming from abroad: zone rock.
 Much of the material written before by Campbell fit in easily with the new style, and after once again sending demos to various record labels a second record was released in 1972 under Gramophone Records (a subsidiary of EMI-English Music Industries), Dancin (Dancing).
 The new record exhibited longer and much more elaborate compositions sung in Lowland Scots about life in the Scottish country and local folklore.
 Despite it not being a commercial success, the Scottish press gave it highly positive reviews, although they remained undecided if it was a rock album or a folk one.
-It was followed the next year by the less acoustic The Swuird, with folklore again serving as a major inspiration along with stories about tyranny during the Middle Ages.
+It was followed the next year by the less acoustic The Swuird (The Sword), with folklore again serving as a major inspiration along with stories under themetics of fantasy.
 Good commercial performance (and good critical reviews) in Scotland allowed them to go on tour and gain some foreign recognition as the band began to be known in Kingsland, Australasia, and Jacobia, NAL, both places with strong ties to Scotland as former Scottish colonies.

 In 1974 Exodus released the first of a series of critically acclaimed concept albums: A Play Aboot Modren Life.
 It was rather biographic, telling the story of Scots who left the country to find a better life in the cities.
 All members of the band shared vocals, each one being a character in the story.
 In concert each band member used a mask representing those characters; this made Exodus famous and strongly influenced many bands in the growing zone rock scene, which soon started to release their own concept albums.
 The album, first ever zone rock concept album, was both a critic and commercial success.

 Once again Exodus returned to the road on their first world tour, playing concerts in Scotland, England, Kemr, Ireland, Australasia, the NAL, and several countries in continental Europe.
 By this time it was considered the of best live acts.
 Also during 1974 EMC relased the EP Exodus Early Recordins, taking advantage of the band's popularity boost.

 Encouraged by the success of A Play Aboot Modren Life, while on tour, the band had decided their next album would be a conceptual piece based on literature.
 Each member suggested a book on which to base the concept.
 Campbell suggested Artvir Klaric’s short story The Sentinel and some songwriting was indeed attempted but soon abandoned.
 Then Blackford suggested Itzak Azimov’s I, Kawaric novel, but the band considered Exodus’ folk-rooted sound not suited to science fiction.
 Finally Philipps suggested Tolkien’s The Lord of the Rings which was accepted by the whole band.
 The album was intended to have excerpts from the book linking to each song or instrumental, but the publisher declined to grant permission to use any extract of the book or even its title.
 NoMoreEagleZ would have similar problems about ten years later, when they themselves attempted to write an album based on Lord of the Rings.

-Exodus’ fifth album of originals was recorded in several locations and was called Muisic Inspirit bi the Middle-yird (Music Inspired by the Middle Earth) in early 1976.
-Critics acclaimed it as an epic masterpiece, but it failed to chart both because it was more expensive as it was a double record album and because of its complex instrumentalization, which included for the first time in the band synthesizers and orchestron.
+Exodus’ fifth studio album was recorded in several locations and was called Muisic Inspirit bi the Middle-yird (Music Inspired by the Middle Earth) in early 1976.
+Critics acclaimed it as an epic masterpiece, but it failed to chart both because it was more expensive as it was a triple record album and because of its complex instrumentalization, which included for the first time in the band synthesizers and orchestron.
 It was followed by the band’s first live record (Thegither Roond the Warld), released late that year.
 Pressured by their record label to release a better selling studio album it was followed by The Howlat (early 1977) based in Richard de Holande's Buke of the Howlat.
 With this new concept album Exodus recovered their sales figures, despite shifting from folk zone rock to baroque rock and zong-opera sub-genres which was well accepted both by the fans and the critics.
 But not all members well satisfied, such style changes didn't please Watsoun who didn't give his usual strong contributions which were much of the hallmark of the band's sound.

-The band started then working in their next album which was intended to once again be a concept double album based on a literary work.
+After The Howlat success band started then working in their next album which was intended to once again be a concept double album based on a literary work.
 Charles Lutwidge Dodgson’s Alice’s Adventures in Wonderland and its sequel Through the Looking-Glass and What Alice Found There was chosen, being a long development of their long multi-section track Mad Tea Pairty released in The Suwird album.
 Gramophone Records pressured the band to split the album into two parts, afraid of a commercial flop.
 The band relutantly agreed and released Doun the Rabbit Hole and The Ither Side o the Leukin-Gless in 1978 and 1979 respectively, although both were recorded during 1978.
-Exodus then started changing its sound, departing from its folk roots, making shorter, simpler and less acoustic compositions and becoming a bit more commercial.
+Style was similar to previous album but with shorter and more electronic driven compositions by adding more synthesizers.
+By Exodus standards these were the most experimentalist albums.

 Both albums sold well but received mixed, although in general positive, reviews.
-These records gave origin to a movie which could be seen above the stage during the long world tour which followed between 1979 and 1981.
+These records gave origin to a movie which could be seen above the stage during their successful long world tour which followed between 1979 and 1980.
 At the time it was the most expensive world tour by a single band and it is strongly believed to have played a major influence to Pink Frojt’s The Mall Tour (1982-83) which also included a movie on stage.
-It was the beginning of the height of Zone Rock megalomania and excesses.
+It was the height of Zone Rock megalomania and excesses.